rubenochiavone/ternary-rk-fit/README.md

 In the above example, all output written to `stdout` will be write to `config/water_meg.out` file simultaneously.

+To improve fitting algorithm output a `verbose` flag can be used:

+`$ ./ternary-rk-fit --verbose config/water_meg.json`

+or

+`$ ./ternary-rk-fit -v config/water_meg.json`

 ## Authors

 - Osvaldo Chiavone Filho (osvaldo@eq.ufrn.br) - [site](http://nupeg.ufrn.br "nupeg")